zama-ai/concrete/docs/get-started/quick_start.md

 ```

 {% hint style="info" %}
-If you don't call the key generation explicitly keys will be generated lazily when it needed.
+If you don't call the key generation explicitly, keys will be generated lazily when needed.
 {% endhint %}

 ## Performing homomorphic evaluation